moorepants/eme185/content/pages/instructor-guide.rst

 - [Instructor] Post the CATME peer evaluation on Friday.
 - [Instructor] Invite industry visitors for the panel.
 - [Lead TA] Check microcontroller kits for all parts and charged batteries.
-- [Lead TA] Prototype a control system for the microcontroller studio session.
 - [All TAs] Grade Memo 3: Needs and Specs.
 - [All TAs] Grade week 5 AIO + participation.
 - [All TAs] Read chatper 8 on concept selection before the studio.
-- [Single TA] Review Quiz for Chapter 8.
+- [Single TA] Review/Update Quiz for Chapter 8.

 Week 6
 ^^^^^^